shakhawatmollah/jwt-refresh-token/README.md

 * Spring Boot Application Architecture with Spring Security
 * How to configure Spring Security to work with JWT
 * JWT Refresh Token.
 Expire the JWT, then renew the Access Token with Refresh Token.
-* How to define Data Models and association for Authentication and Authorization
+* How to define Data Models and associations for Authentication and Authorization
 * Way to use Spring Data JPA to interact with PostgreSQL Database

 ### Technology